Making Changes !

 [2016 updates] IN THE C L A S S R O O M This year I will be teaching in Robert Water Elementary School and plan to continue developing visual arts lessons that encourage students to explore the arts, learn more about their personal identity, and of course, integrate all academic subjects to enhance student learning.
 I will keep you updated within the first week!

-POWERPOINT V I D E O S This year I have also prepared powerpoint presentations for each lesson to help our students visually understand the content better, provide video tutorials and historical commentaries, and to guide students through the art process.
+POWERPOINT V I D E O S This year I will continue using power point presentations for each lesson to help our students visually understand the content better, provide video tutorials and historical commentaries, and to guide students through the art process.
 If I can make the powerpoints available on this website I will post them in the lesson plans section.
 Keep in mind, some powerpoints may appear to look simple but are thoroughly explained during class instruction and demonstration.
 The laptops are also made available to students to further their research when needed.

-I N S P I R A T I O N A L VIDEOS I opened this year with a very moving and powerful inspirational video about bullying.
+I N S P I R A T I O N A L VIDEOS The inspirational videos turned out to be such a big hit last year with the students and proved to have a significant effect on them.
 I received such an amazing emotional response from my students that I decided to continue showing inspirational videos before lessons each week [ age appropriate of course ].
 I have added a few of them to this webpage and will continue adding as I update the page.
 Please keep in mind, not all of the videos posted here were viewed by each class.
 Middle grades were presented with videos that explore more serious social issues.
 These videos help students to artistically express their thoughts, feelings, and identity.
 In addition, they are spreading awareness and helping to shape our students in positive ways!
 The response from my students if touching and real and I am thrilled that they continue to ask for a video each week!